Returns the x- and y-coordinates of the mouse pointer position, optionally evaluated against a coordinate origin of a supplied UIElement.

 A Point that represents the current x- and y-coordinates of the mouse pointer position.
 If null was passed as relativeTo, this coordinate is for the overall Silverlight plug-in content area.
 If a non-null relativeTo was passed, this coordinate is relative to the object referenced by relativeTo.

-The most common usage is to pass relativeTo as Nothing, which returns a coordinate position of the mouse within the overall Silverlight plug-in content area.
+The most common usage is to pass relativeTo as null, which returns a coordinate position of the mouse within the overall Silverlight plug-in content area.

 The relativeTo parameter can also be set to any UIElement-derived object that is contained by the Silverlight plug-in.
 The returned mouse pointer position is relative to the object referenced as relativeTo.
 Depending on the location of relativeTo relative to the object, the coordinate values of the mouse position may be negative values.

-If you are handling the event from the root element of the visual tree and FlowDirection equals LeftToRight, passing the root element as relativeTo or passing Nothing are equivalent.
+If you are handling the event from the root element of the visual tree and FlowDirection equals LeftToRight, passing the root element as relativeTo or passing null are equivalent.

 The UIElement that is passed as relativeTo must be connected to the current object hierarchy, in such a way that successive resolution of parents is connected to the root element.
 Passing a UIElement that is disconnected will generate an error.